Sign up for Free

 You can determine property eligibility on the USDA website.

-In order to get the best mortgage rate, be sure to follow the tips below.
+In order to get your best mortgage rate, be sure to follow the tips below.

 Make sure to provide the same info to each lender you contact to get quotes that you can compare apples-to-apples.
 Be prepared to provide information about your financial picture, including providing bank statements and pay stubs.
 Access these documents online or request them from your banking institutions and/or employer.